Skip to main content

 In modern customer experience, touchpoints are rarely limited to one environment.
 People move between digital and physical interactions, often within the same journey.

-Digital touchpoints may include websites, apps, ads, search results, email, CRM flows, chat interfaces, social content, booking engines, and customer portals.
+Digital touchpoints may include websites, apps, ads, search results, email, CRM flows, chat interfaces, social content, booking engines, payment flows, customer portals, and automated notifications.
+These moments are often easier to measure, but they can still feel fragmented if systems are not connected.

 The important question is not whether a touchpoint is digital or physical.
-The important question is whether the transition between them feels coherent.
+The important question is whether the transition between them feels consistent, useful, and understandable.

 A strong system does not force the customer to mentally reassemble the brand every time the environment changes.